 Be surrounded by the best people

-There is a particularly common aspect present in many startups and is that most entrepreneurs and emerging CEO’S have absolutely no idea on how to run a company.
+There is a particularly common aspect present in many startups is that most entrepreneurs and emerging CEO’S have absolutely no idea of how to run a company.
 This is very understandable because you can’t really prepare for it before you are in it.

-The good news though is that you don’t have to be an expert on finance, revenue models, marketing or sales.
-You are the best on what you do.
+The good news though is that you don’t have to be an expert on finance, revenue models, marketing, or sales.
+You are the best at what you do.
 Period.
 For this reason, experts advise you to have the best staff you can in the key positions of your company for the first stages of your startup.

 Investing in them over some other potential startup costs you will face in the beginning.
 The value of knowledge is one valuable asset, that you will need to compensate the lacks you might have yourself.
 Make an effort to understand what they do and how it adds up to the growth of your business.
 At first, micro-management is key: Get involved in their plans, decisions, and everyday tasks, so you can obtain a better understanding of where your company is going.
 However, never lose sight on doing what you do best.

 So, you are planning to create a startup?
 That’s great!
 However, you should be aware of everything that involves, including what you would have to sacrifice.
 That is a strong and often negative word.
 I prefer the term Cost of Opportunity and having a startup has a very high one: long hours in the office for development, studying budgets, designing your marketing strategy, planning events, having financial meetings, scheduling appointments with potential clients and investors etc.